NguyenMav/Project_WebDevDevOp_FitnessWebsite/README.md

 **Web Development Project**

 This is a personal practice project for web development where I try to apply everything I learned in my university web development unit.
+This project used **HTML, CSS, JavaScript, NodeJS, SQLite**

 The package.JSON and package-lock.JSON can be deleted if you want, as long as you run 'npm unit'.